cristianoag/msx-picoverse/README.md

 * USB Support: USB 1.1 controller with host and device capabilities.
 * Programmable I/O: 12 PIO state machines for flexible interfacing.

-PicoVerse 2350 cartridges are based on development boards that expose 48 GPIO pins and are not compatible with conventional Raspberry Pi Pico 2 development boards, which typically expose only 26 GPIO pins.
-Currently, the following board is supported:
+PicoVerse 2350 cartridges are based on development boards that expose 48 GPIO pins and are **NOT compatible** with conventional Raspberry Pi Pico 2 development boards, which typically expose only 26 GPIO pins.
+Currently, the following boards are supported:

 * [Pimoroni PGA2350](https://shop.pimoroni.com/products/pga2350?variant=42092629229651)